 For this example, the trajectory planning step for Denavit-Hartenberg method requires the combination of the part's trajectory with the paint job trajectory for the definition of the end-effector movement for the painter robot.
 The part trajectory is defined as a straight line translation, positioning the portion to be painted close to the painter robot initial pose, while it performs the painting.
 This avoids the part to be outside the workspace of the robots.
-The composition of the tasks for the painter job is defined as the sum of the trajectories, since there is no rotations defined for the positioning robot.
+The compositioning robot.